keep-starknet-strange/madara/README.md

 </a>
 </div>

-# ⚡ Madara: Starknet Sequencer on Substrate 🦀
+# ⚡ Madara: Starknet Sequencer 👉👈

 Welcome to **Madara**, a blazing fast ⚡ [Starknet](https://www.starknet.io/) sequencer designed to make your projects soar!